processone/docs.ejabberd.im/content/admin/configuration.md

     proxy protocol for supplying real IP addresses to ejabberd server.
 You can read about this protocol in [Proxy protocol specification](http://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).
     The default value of this option is`false`.

-**`web_admin: true|false`**:   This option enables the Web Admin for `ejabberd` administration
-	which is available at `http://server:port/admin/`.
-	To login, provide the JID (`username@servername`) and password of one of the registered
-	users who are granted access by the ‘configure’ access rule.

 **`zlib: true|false`**:   This option specifies that Zlib stream compression (as defined in
 	[`XEP-0138`](http://xmpp.org/extensions/xep-0138.html)) is available